-Syracuse Urban Renewal Agency (SURA) is a component unit of the City of Syracuse, New York, and has been included in the audit of the basic financial statements of the City of Syracuse, New York in past years.
-In an effort to comply with the requirements of Section 2800 and Section 2801 of Public Authorities Law, SURA has obtained separate audited financial statements beginning with the current fiscal year ended June 30, 2019.
-Due to budget constraints, personnel assigned solely to perform the administrative tasks required for SURA is limited.
+Syracuse Urban Renewal Agency (SURA) is a component unit of the City of Syracuse, New York, and is included in the audit of the basic financial statements of the City of Syracuse, New York.
+In an effort to comply with the requirements of Section 2800 of Public Authorities Law, SURA has obtained separate audited financial statements for the current fiscal year ended June 30, 2021.
+Due to budget constraints, personnel assigned solely to perform the administrative tasks required for SURA is limited and the internal control of SURA was not properly set up in order to file the report timely.